DATA PROCESSING OF SECURITY CAMERA SYSTEMS

 The reasonable expectations, interests, fundamental rights or freedoms of the data subject

-Data processing affects the right of the data subject to informational self-determination.
-This right may be restricted in certain cases in a necessary and proportionate manner.
-Data processing has no other effect on the interests and freedoms of the individual.
-It is a reasonable expectation of the data subject that his or her data – his or her stay, movement, work or collaboration on the areas of the Printing Company and the duration thereof – should be processed only in a regulated manner for the reconstruction, investigation of events, correlations related to production, and only in the manner and for the period communicated to him or her, and that all rights related to this, as provided by the GDPR, should be granted to him or her.
+It is a reasonable expectation of the data subject that his or her data – his or her stay, movement, work or collaboration on the areas of the Printing Company and the duration thereof – should be processed only in a regulated manner, based on legal interest for the reconstruction, investigation of events, correlations related to production, and only in the manner and for the period communicated to him or her, and that all rights related to this, as provided by the GDPR, should be granted to him or her.
 Changing rooms, social rooms, medical facilities are not monitored by camera.

 The advantages and disadvantages of data processing for the data subject